Axway/streams-open-docs/content/en/docs/subscribers/subscriber-sse.md

 ### Type of SSE events

 When using `snapshot-patch` subscription mode, the `snapshot` event is only emitted once, after the connection is successfully established.
-Subsequent event will be named `patch`.
+Subsequent events will be named `patch`.

 When using `snapshot-only` subscription mode, only `snapshot` events are emitted when a change is detected in the content published in the topic.